Activities

 Leslie is a freelance travel and health/wellness writer who gets butterflies from telling stories and sharing information with readers across the globe.
 Her voice comes from a place filled with passion and dreams.

-With over 10 years of experience in crafting words and years of embarking on travels that have taken this Montana girl to some incredible places, Leslie loves the adventures of both body and mind her writing takes her on.
+With over 10 years of experience in crafting words and years of embarking on travels that have taken this Montana girl to some incredible places, Leslie loves the adventures of both body and mind that her writing takes her on.

 To see what Leslie’s up to in the writing and design world, visit her website here.